fieldtrip/website/tutorial/plotting.md

 Although many tutorials elsewhere on the FieldTrip website are using the standard CTF151 layout, we do have another one that better reflects the helmet shap

     cfg = [];
-    cfg.layout = 'CTF151_helmet.mat'; % note that it is a binary .mat file, not an ascii .lay file cfg.layout = ft_prepare_layout(cfg);
+    cfg.layout = 'CTF151_helmet.mat'; % note that it is a binary .mat file, not an ASCII .lay file cfg.layout = ft_prepare_layout(cfg);
     reading layout from file CTF151_helmet.mat
     the call to "ft_prepare_layout" took 0 seconds and required the additional allocation of an estimated 4 MB